 1 2 3

 Zoning Primary use Consent use

-Business Zone III (BZIII) •
+BUSINESS ZONE III (BZIII)

 The objective of this zone is to provide for low intensity commercial and mixed-use development that serves local neighbourhood needs for convenience goods and personal services.
 The development should be limited in scale and nature and capable of integration into the adjacent residential neighbourhood, without adversely affecting the amenity of the residential neighbourhood.
 While mixed use development is encouraged, care must be taken not to compromise business operations.
-Neighbourhood shop Dwelling house Liquor store Restaurant Service trade Supermarket
+Primary use • Neighbourhood shop Consent uses Liquor store Restaurant Service trade Supermarket Funeral Parlour Flats

-Business Zone IV (BZIV) -
+BUSINESS ZONE IV (BZIV)

 The objective of this zone is to provide an intermediate zone that may, if required, act as a buffer or interface between high- and medium-intensity business zones, and residential zones.
-Retail activities are limited to those which are ancillary to the dominant permitted uses, namely offices In order to protect the amenity of adjacent residential areas, appropriate levels of landscaping and environmental management are required. • Offices Consent uses Dwelling house Flats Institution Place of assembly Place of instruction Place of leisure Renewable energy structure Restaurant Rooftop base telecommunication station Shop Supermarket
+Retail activities are limited to those which are ancillary to the dominant permitted uses, namely offices In order to protect the amenity of adjacent residential areas, appropriate levels of landscaping and environmental management are required.
+Primary use • Offices Consent uses Dwelling house Flats Institution Place of assembly Place of instruction Place of leisure Restaurant Rooftop base telecommunication station Shop Funeral Parlour

-Business Zone V (BZV) The objective of this zone is to provide for large-scale regional retail facilities that exceed the floor area of shops and supermarkets aimed at the local market in general.
-These facilities may offer a diverse range of products under one roof and supply products to individuals as well as wholesale trade.
-These facilities may be developed as a power centre.
-Specific consideration should be given to the locality and placement of these facilities with consideration of their regional significance and accessibility as well as possible impact on existing nodal areas.
-Primary use Big box retail Consent uses Place of entertainment Place of leisure Place of worship Renewable energy structure Rooftop base telecommunication station Shop Warehouse